 Clearly, it is particularly important that all our colleagues can fully understand and process the information in these training modules because it will impact the way they act and the way they carry out their work for Barclays.

-Can you tell me a little about your journey to make compliance e-learning more accessible and inclusive?
+3. Describe your journey to making compliance e-learning more accessible and inclusive

 When I joined Barclays, there were already some accessibility requirements around learning, but they were quite high level.
 It was difficult for both internal teams and suppliers to fully understand what the requirements were and how they could comply with them.